GopherSecurity/gopher-mcp/README.md

-# MCP C++ SDK
+# Gopher MCP

 A production-ready C++ implementation of the Model Context Protocol (MCP), designed following enterprise-grade design patterns and architectures.

 ## Architecture Overview

-The MCP C++ SDK follows a layered architecture designed for high performance, scalability, and extensibility:
+Gopher MCP follows a layered architecture designed for high performance, scalability, and extensibility:

 ```
 ┌─────────────────────────────────────────────────────────────┐